leancodepl/corelibrary/docs/cqrs/query/index.md

 ## Handler

 Query handlers execute queries.
 They should not have any side effects but can return data back to the client.
-Since they can return data to the client, they don't need separate [validation] (handler can do it internally).
+Since they can return data to the client, they don't need separate [validation] (it is rare to need validation; if it is needed, handlers can do it internally).
 In query handlers you don't need to operate on aggregate level (as this is read-side and is relatively DDD-free) and are allowed to perform arbitrary SQL queries.

 For the above query, you can have handler like this: